mikolajdobisz/mikolajdobisz/README.md

 ### About me:
 <p>
-I've been passionate about coding ever since I started to learn in high school.
-I enjoy programming because I like solving problems.
+I've been passionate about programming ever since I started to learn in high school.
+I have been learning programming both in school and also on my own from various online resources.
+I have completed multiple web development related tasks using different methods and technologies.
+I like thinking about difficult problems and coming up with ways to solve them.
 I have a passion for learning new skills and putting them to use.
 </p>

 ### Education: